tetcoin-legacy/tetcoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/czarcoin/czarcoin/tags) are created regularly to indicate new official, stable release versions of Czarcoin.
+[Tags](https://github.com/tetcoin/tetcoin/tags) are created regularly to indicate new official, stable release versions of Tetcoin.

 Testing
 -------